Diabetic peripheral neuropathy is the most common type of peripheral neuropathy.

 Therapeutic Goals for Diabetic Peripheral Neuropathy

-Control and relief of painful symptoms is the primary therapeutic goal in the management of DPN.4 Prevention of foot ulcerations, falls, and ...
+Control and relief of painful symptoms is the primary therapeutic goal in the management of DPN.4 Prevention ...